-Prior to joining the University of Toronto, I was an Andrew W. Mellon Postdoctoral Fellow at Wellesley College, cross-appointed between the department of Italian Studies and the Medieval and Renaissance Program, where I taught courses on Dante in English translation, women’s literature in Europe and the Mediterranean, premodern globalities, and identity politics in Renaissance literature.
-Before joining Wellesley College, I held a predoctoral appointment in which I served as Associate Editor for Speculum, the journal of medieval studies published by the Medieval Academy of America.
+After earning a B.A. (laurea triennale) and M.A. (laurea magistrale) in philology and modern languages and literature at the University of Catania, I earned my Ph.D. in Italian Philology at the Scuola Normale Superiore in Pisa.
+Prior to joining the University of Toronto, I was an Andrew W. Mellon Postdoctoral Fellow at Wellesley College, cross-appointed between the department of Italian Studies and the Medieval and Renaissance Program, where I taught—among other courses—Dante in English translation.
+I held a predoctoral appointment in which I served as Associate Editor for Speculum, the journal of medieval studies published by the Medieval Academy of America.

 I am currently a member of the Centre for the Renaissance and Reformation Studies (CRRS) (2022-) and a Fellow of Victoria University (2022-) at the University of Toronto.
 I also work on the Nominating Committee of the Dante Society of America (2021-) and am a member of the Cosmopolitan Collective.